7.5 Radiologic Technologists

 Figure 7.7.
 Medical Provider Looking At Images From An MRI / Photo Credit: Anna Shvets, Pexels License

-Mammography technicians are specialized radiologic technologists in performing mammograms.
-Mammography technicians are skilled in anatomy and physiology, proper breast positioning and compression, and ensuring that quality images are produced for medical screening and diagnostics.
-To become a mammography technician, one must be registered as an R.T.(R), then complete additional training related to mammographic modalities.
-Upon completion of the mammographic training, one can then challenge the ARRT mammography certification (Mammography, 2023).
-Depending on the state you wish to work, additional licensure may be required.
+Mammography technologists are specialized radiologic technologists who perform mammograms.
+They are skilled in anatomy and physiology, proper breast positioning and compression, and ensuring the production of high-quality images for medical screening and diagnostics.
+To become a mammography technologist, one must first be registered as an R.T.(R), then complete additional training in mammographic modalities.
+After completing the mammography training, individuals can take the ARRT mammography certification exam (American Registry of Radiologic Technologists, n.d.b).
+Depending on the state in which you wish to work, additional licensure may be required.

 Attributions